(Disclosure: Some of the links below may be affiliate links)

 - Change your email in your other accounts so that your main account is the only one with this email.

-This issue happened to me because I had an investart account with the same email address for testing.
+This issue happened because I had an investart account with the same email address for testing.
 And Investart is using IB accounts to invest in your name.
-Once I cleared this out, I was able to create a new account.
+Once I cleared this out, I could create a new account.

 There you have it!
-Using a second Interactive Brokers account is a great way to invest for your children.
+A second Interactive Brokers account is a great way to invest for your children.
 This solution is very cheap, very simple, and very complete.

-I am using this technique to buy one share of VT every month until I give this account to my son once he is major.
+I use this technique to buy one share of VT every month until I give this account to my son once he is 18.
 If I have other children, I will then open yet another account.

 There are probably other ways to invest for your children.
-Unfortunately, this is the only good way I have found.
+Unfortunately, this is the best way I have found.
 All other brokers have strong disadvantages, either in costs or efficiency (or both!).

-If you do not already, I would recommend starting to invest for you before you invest for your children.
+If you do not already, I recommend investing for you before investing for your children.
 To help you, I have a guide on how to get started investing in the stock market.

 What about you?
 Do you invest for your children?
 How?